HISTORY OF THE POUND MAKER RAM SALE

 In 2012 the sale became known as the Pound Maker Ram Sale hosted jointly by Warren and Norine Moore, Andy and Frances Pittman and Bert and Andrelei Grisnich.
 After the 2012 sale Graham and Janice Rannie opted out due to distance and time constraints.

-When the sale started in 2006 there were 85 yearling rams offered.
-The numbers have grown to 110 rams of the following breeds – Suffolk, Dorset, Hampshire, Rambouillet, North Country Cheviot and Coloured Romney.
+When the sale started in 2007 there were 85 yearling rams offered.
+The numbers have grown to 110 yearling rams of the following breeds – Suffolk, Dorset, Hampshire, Rambouillet, North Country Cheviot, Charollais and Ile de France.
+We traditionally end the sale with a coloured ram.
+We are adding Canadian Arcott and Rideau Arcott rams to the 2020 sale line up.

-The sale has come to be an annual event for a lot of producers but without the support of the consignors/partners and buyers this sale would not have come to be.
+The sale has come to be an annual event for a lot of producers, but without the support of the buyers and partners, as well as Southern Alberta Livestock Exchange and our many sponsors the sale would not be as successful as it is.